Onyx-Protocol/Onyx/sdk/node/README.md

 ### Get the package

-The Chain Node SDK is available [via NPM]().
+The Chain Node SDK is available [via NPM](https://www.npmjs.com/package/chain-sdk).
 Make sure to use the most recent version whose major and minor components (`major.minor.x`) match your version of Chain Core.
-Node 6 or later is required.
+Node 4 or greater is required.

 For most applications, you can simply add Chain to your `package.json` with the following command:

 ```
-npm install --save chain-sdk
+npm install --save chain-sdk@1.0.0
 ```

 ### In your code